 p97/VCP: a polyubiquitin-specific protein "segregase" orchestrating DNA damage response

 Valosin-containing protein (VCP) is an evolutionarily conserved AAA+ ATPase involved in diverse cellular processes.
 Functioning as a “segregase”, VCP facilitates proteostasis by extracting polyubiquitinated proteins from various organelles and cellular structures for subsequent turnover.
 Studies in the last decade have solidified the essential role of VCP in chromatin-associated protein degradation and genome stability maintenance in the context of DNA damage response (DDR).
 However, due to the pleiotropic cellular effects of VCP , it had remained uncertain whether its DDR-related functions can be selectively regulated.
-Our recent work (Zhu et al., Cell Rep, 2020) supported this theory and revealed that DNA damage-induced phosphorylation of VCP at Ser784 within its C-terminal tail specifically increases chromatin-associated protein degradation while having no effect on ER-associated degradation and cytosolic protein clearance.
+Our recent work (Zhu et al., Cell Rep, 2020; Wang et al., Cancers, 2021) supported this theory and revealed that DNA damage-induced phosphorylation of VCP at Ser784 within its C-terminal tail specifically increases chromatin-associated protein degradation while having no effect on ER-associated degradation and cytosolic protein clearance.
 Our data suggested that pSer784-VCP is required for DNA damage repair, checkpoint signaling, and cellular survival in response to diverse genotoxic treatments.
-Importantly, we found that pSer784-VCP levels significantly correlate with poor survival outcome of chemotherapy-treated breast cancer patients.
+Importantly, we found that pSer784-VCP levels significantly correlate with poor survival outcome of chemotherapy-treated breast and pancreatic cancer patients.
 Therefore, pSer784-VCP is a clinically relevant DDR regulator with the potential of being both a chemotherapy predictive marker and sensitizing target.